 In a previous study (Petrone Mendoza et al. 2018), C. rubella has been shown to be more sensitive to competition than both C. grandiflora and C. bursa-pastoris, but no significant difference was observed between C. grandiflora and C. bursa-pastoris.
 However, this initial study focused only on Greek populations where the three species are found in sympatry.
 It was not representative of the whole species range of C. bursa-pastoris and one of the diploid progenitors of C. bursa-pastoris, C. orientalis, was missing.
 Here, we performed a new competition experiment to compare the competitive ability of C. bursa-pastoris with its two parental species, C. grandiflora and C. orientalis, and within C. bursa-pastoris, among populations across the species range.
 For completeness and comparison with Petrone Mendoza et al. (Petrone Mendoza et al. 2018) we also added C. rubella.
-Our working hypotheses were (i) that competitive ability of C. bursa-pastoris should be intermediate between C. grandiflora on the one hand, and C. rubella and C. orientalis on the other hand, and (ii) that competitive ability should decline across range expansion within C. bursa-pastoris.
+Our working hypotheses were (i) that competitive ability of C. bursa-pastoris should be intermediate between C. grandiflora on the one hand, and C. rubella and C. orientalis, on the other hand, and (ii) that competitive ability within C. bursa-pastoris should decline in parallel to range expansion.

 Material and methods